Tekraj15/LLM-and-RAG-Powered-MedBot/README.md

 ## Key Workflows:

 1. Precision First:
-    Critical queries (e.g., drug interactions) are answered directly from the KB.
+    Critical queries (e.g., drug interactions) that are structured(basis NLU intent/entity detection using regex)are answered directly from the KB.

     Example:
     In `actions.py`: